mmatyas/pegasus-docs/docs/dev/install-qt.md

 # Installing Qt for desktop

 Qt is a cross-platform application framework used by Pegasus.
-At least Qt 5.8 is requred, with 5.9 or later recommended for better performance on embedded platforms.
+At least Qt 5.9 is requred, with 5.12 or later recommended for better performance on embedded platforms.
 For desktop platforms you can get the Qt tools using their installer:

 <a href="https://www1.qt.io/download-open-source/"><button type="button" class="btn btn-success"><i class="fa fa-cloud-download"></i> &nbsp; Download the Qt installer</button></a>

-Then walk through the installation, and select the component "Desktop gcc" (Linux), "MinGW" (Windows) or "macOS" for macOS:
+Then walk through the installation, and select the component "Desktop gcc" (on Linux), "MinGW" (on Windows) or "macOS" (on macOS):

 <table><tr>
     <td><img style="max-width:100%" src="../img/install-qt-2.png"></td>